KrashKartMedia/Gravity-Forms-Submit-Button-Hack/README.md

 # Gravity-Forms-Submit-Button-Hack
 Gravity Forms Submit Button Hack
+This is a very simple way to change the submit button text of a gravity form.
+It's also the same thing as changing the text in the actual form iteself.

 Upload this to wp-content/plugins or Install the .zip file by going to Plugins>Add New>Upload Plugin